ghoomfrog/universe/computer science/built-in ownership random access memory.md

-# Built-In Ownership Random Access Memory
+# Built-in Ownership Random Access Memory

 Built-in ownership random access memory (BIORAM) is RAM where each cell is paired with an owner address: the address of the process for which this cell is allocated.